I did what I was supposed to do. I worked for someone else and collected a paycheck.

 - There was also another competing machine right next to mine.

 So I started fixing things…

-In college, I learned the importance of branding.
-I switched to all brand-name products.
+I dumped the off-brand items and switched to all brand-name products.
 The customer knows what to expect when buying “Doritos,” not so much with “Sam’s Cheese Corn Chips.”
-And sure, I would refund them if they didn’t like it, but was it worth risking $1 for something you’re not sure about?
-Who wants to hassle with a refund?
+Of course I was happy to issue a refund … But who wants to hassle with that?

-Next, I needed to turn all my products to avoid the wastefulness of throwing stuff away.
+Next, I needed to sell through all my products to avoid the wastefulness and cost of throwing out expired items.
 I figured the best way to do this was to expand the business.

-I bought this machine with my American Express.
+I bought this machine with my American Express card.
 Two problems solved, one to go…

 The competing machine … but there wasn’t much I could do about that.
 So I focused on what I could…

-One of the cleaning ladies asked for Peanut M&M’s.
-I added it on the same day and gave a few to the lady that made the request and her coworkers.
+At the hotel, a member of the housekeeping staff asked for Peanut M&M’s.
+I added them the same day and gave a few packs to the lady that made the request and her coworkers.